to view an animated version of this procedure.

 Copyright © Nucleus Medical Media, Inc.

-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a laparoscopy, your doctor will review a list of possible complications, which may include: InfectionBleedingDamage to blood vessels or organsProblems related to anesthesiaThe need for open surgery rather than laparoscopic surgery
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: InfectionBleedingDamage to blood vessels or organsProblems related to anesthesiaThe need for open surgery rather than laparoscopic surgery

 urinary tract infection